EngTrace: A Symbolic Benchmark for Verifiable Process Supervision of Engineering Reasoning: Evaluation Framework Validation

 \section{Evaluation Framework Validation}

 To ensure that the \ourdataset evaluation framework reflects expert engineering judgment, we conducted a rigorous human-alignment study.
-We established a validation set of 20 instantiated questions, randomly sampled with stratification across all three branches and difficulty levels, and generated responses from five representative models: \texttt{deepseek-reasoner}, \texttt{gemini-3-pro-preview}, \texttt{gemma-3-27b-it}, \texttt{qwen2.5-math-7b}, and \texttt{Meta-Llama-3.1-8B-Instruct}.
+We established a validation set of 20 instantiated questions, randomly sampled with stratification across all three engineering branches and all three difficulty levels, and generated responses from five representative models spanning frontier, open-weights, and math-enhanced categories: \texttt{DeepSeek~R1}, \texttt{Gemini~3 Pro}, \texttt{Gemma~3 27B}, \texttt{Qwen2.5-Math 7B}, and \texttt{Llama~3.1 8B}.

 This procedure resulted in 100 randomized and anonymized responses.
-Three subject matter experts per branch independently scored them on a 1--5 Likert scale.
+The sample is deliberately stratified rather than randomly drawn: the five models are selected to represent contrasting capability profiles, and the 20 questions ensure coverage across all branch-difficulty combinations, yielding a validation set that is representative by design rather than by scale.
+Three subject matter experts per branch independently scored each response on a 1--5 Likert scale, providing nine independent expert judgments per branch.
 Our initial analysis revealed a strong correlation between human-rated reasoning quality and final answer accuracy (Spearman's $\rho = 0.9130$, $p < 0.05$), confirming that coherent reasoning traces are highly predictive of numerical correctness.
 Consequently, we prioritized reasoning process quality as the primary dimension for optimizing our automated evaluator.